blocksedit/starter-page-template/README.md

 # Starter Page Boilerplate
-### A skeleton HTML template of standard layout components for building web pages
+### A skeleton HTML template of standard layout components for building pages for the web

-A modularly designed boilerplate template that acts as a starting point for your own web pages, with focus on semantics and accessibility, and clean code that works across browsers.
-It includes essential layouts and components, with minimal styling for you to build on top of.
+A modern HTML and CSS boilerplate template that acts as a starting point for your own pages, with focus on semantics and accessibility, and clean code that works across browsers.
+With essential components, minimally styled for you to build on top of.

 **Optimized for accessibility**
 Semantic elements used for structure.